mbobra/SHARPs/README.md

 ### Citation

-If you use the [Space-weather HMI Active Region Patch](http://link.springer.com/article/10.1007%2Fs11207-014-0529-3) data in your research, please consider citing our paper.
+If you use the [Space-weather HMI Active Region Patch](http://link.springer.com/article/10.1007%2Fs11207-014-0529-3) data in your research, please consider citing our paper and this software repository.

 Here is the bibtex entry for the paper:

 ```
 @ARTICLE{2014SoPh..289.3549B,